P. J. Hall

-Patrick "P. J." Hall Jr. (born April 5, 1995) is an American football defensive end for the Seattle Sea Dragons of the XFL.
-He played college football at Sam Houston State and was drafted by the Oakland Raiders in the second round of the 2018 NFL Draft.
-He has also played for the Houston Texans.
+Patrick "P. J." Hall Jr. (born April 5, 1995) is an American professional football defensive end.
+He played college football at Sam Houston State and was selected by the Oakland Raiders of the National Football League (NFL) in the second round of the 2018 NFL draft.
+He has also played for the Houston Texans of the NFL, and the San Antonio Brahmas and Seattle Sea Dragons of the XFL.

 College career

 Hall was named to the first-team All-Southland during all four years at Sam Houston.
-After his junior season Hall was named as the Southland Conference's defensive player of the year, and a finalist for the 2016 Buck Buchanan Award, given to the most outstanding defensive player in the FCS.
-Hall was named to the FCS All-American team during his Junior and Senior year.
+After his junior season Hall was named as the Southland Conference's defensive player of the year, and a finalist for the 2016 Buck Buchanan Award, given to the most outstanding defensive player in the Football Championship Subdivision (FCS).
+Hall was named to the FCS All-American team during his junior and senior year.
 Hall is a member of the Theta Mu chapter of Alpha Phi Alpha fraternity.

 Professional career

 Oakland Raiders

-Hall was drafted by the Oakland Raiders in the second round (57th overall) in the 2018 NFL Draft.
+Hall was drafted by the Oakland Raiders in the second round (57th overall) in the 2018 NFL draft.
 He was traded to the Minnesota Vikings on August 3, 2020, but reverted to the Raiders' roster after he failed his physical and was subsequently waived.